What is the application deadline?

 What if I take time off (vacation, summer)?

 You are encouraged to take a class each eight-week term, but we also understand that many students are busy adults who need to take time away from classes.
-It's important that you speak with your online faculty advisor to let them know your plans.
+It's important that you speak with your online academic advisor to let them know your plans.

 How do I purchase textbooks?